-Reasonable Rate of Return means a return on investment that does is within +5/-5% of the subject industry standards, and that does not disproportionately accrue to owner/shareholder compensation.
+Reasonable Rate of Return means a return on investment that is within +5/-5% of the subject industry standards and that does not disproportionately accrue to owner/shareholder compensation.

-Retained Jobs means that the jobs would actually be lost without the CDBG assistance and either or both of the following conditions apply with respect to at least 51 percent of the jobs at the time the loan funds are committed:

-- A. The job is known to be held by a low-or-moderate income person; or - B. The job can reasonably be expected to turn over within the two years after the date the loan funds are committed and that steps will be taken to ensure that it will be filled by, or made available to, a low-or-moderate income person upon turnover.
+Retained Jobs - jobs are considered to be retained if there is adequate documentation that the jobs would actually be lost without the ED-RLF assistance and that either or both of the following conditions apply with respect to at least 51 percent of the jobs at the time the ED-RLF assistance is provided: a) the job is known to be held by a low-and-moderate income person; or b) the job can reasonably be expected to turn over within the two years that loan funds are committed and that steps will be taken to ensure that it will be filled by, or made available to, a low-or moderate income persons upon turnover. § 570.208 (a)(4)(ii) .